Septh/libwin32/.github/README.md

 * Opinionated:
     * Only targets **64-bit** platforms (*Intel/AMD for now, ARM may be added later, no warranty though*).
     * Only exposes **Unicode** functions and data structures (those whose name ends in `W` in the Win32 API).
 * Very easy to extend with additional functions, data structures and constants.
-I will add some myself time permitting; any help would be *mucho* appreciated.
+I will add some myself time permitting; any help would be *mucho* appreciated. **If you can't or won't submit a PR yourself, just head to [#8](https://github.com/Septh/libwin32/issues/8) and kindly ask :)**.

 ### How to...